 Need a winning wood burner idea?
 Make a wood burning stove a focal point in your living room, styling your living space around it.

 This country home accentuates its square footage with a living space that’s bright and spacious in the day.
 But it’s also cosy and inviting come evening when they light up the fire.

 Country decor is synonymous with natural colours and materials.
 But you can add a more contemporary feel by incorporating a mix of patterns and textures to create a more eclectic look.

 ‘To create a truly authentic countryside feel in your home, stick to a warm palette of earthy, neutral tones.
 Start by throwing a warm colour on the walls and add floral patterns via cushions and lampshades.’

 ‘Opt for soft, traditional-shaped sofas like our Tiger Lilly sofa and add gorgeous, cosy throws over the arm.
 Country homes often have wall lights as well as side lamps and chandeliers helping to keep things cosy and snug,’ says Jacquie Dunton, Founder of Sweetpea & Willow.

 11. Look to nature for inspiration

 When in doubt, look to nature for inspiration when it comes to decorating your rural abode.
-A mix of floral motifs and prints will instantly transport you to a meadow, even if you’re living in the hustle and bustle of a city.
+A mix of floral motifs and prints will instantly transport you to a meadow.
+While implementing some coastal living room ideas will take you to the seaside, even if you’re living in the hustle and bustle of a city.

 Paula Taylor, Graham & Brown‘s Trend Specialist and Head Stylist explains, ‘Craftsmanship and heritage prints are celebrated in the Cottagecore trend and familiar natural motifs are favoured as we spend more time appreciating landscapes closer to home.’